Strategy15 min read

 Checklist for Optimal Setup

-☐ Business account with DPA in place ☐ All users invited via admin (no personal accounts) ☐ Opt-out from training enabled (default on business plans) ☐ Policy documented and communicated ☐ Training completed ☐ Responsible person designated for questions ☐ Calendar reminder set for semi-annual review
+☐ Business account with DPA in place ☐ All users invited via admin (no personal accounts) ☐ No model training on workspace data under the business terms verified ☐ Policy documented and communicated ☐ Training completed ☐ Responsible person designated for questions ☐ Calendar reminder set for semi-annual review

 How to Implement the Policy (Without People Ignoring It)